thisisashwinraj/Jovian-Govt-Policy-Enquiry-Chatbot/README.md

 Jovian is a [DialogFlow](https://cloud.google.com/dialogflow) powered conversational chatbot developed to deliver information regarding latest Government schemes and affiliated policies for public services.
 The NLP based conversational platform can be used to interact with the public, provide assistance with tasks, analyse sentiments and collect and analyze data to offer appropriate services

 This project was started in April 2022 as a combined initiative by [Ashwin](https://github.com/thisisashwinraj), & [Gayathri](https://github.com/rameshgayathri), and has been licensed under the [Eclipse Public License 2.0](https://github.com/thisisashwinraj/JovianBot-Policy-Chatbot/blob/main/LICENSE) .
 All PR's are maintained by Ashwin.
-Try interacting with Jovian deployed over Telegram [here](http://t.me/jovian_bot).
+Try interacting with Jovian deployed over Telegram [here](http://t.me/jovian_bot)

 # SubDirectories and Deployment Platforms

 ### Files and Folders
-**[Intents:](https://github.com/thisisashwinraj/JovianBot-ChatBot-For-Social-Good)** This folder contains over 100+ intents that are used to categorize user intentions, for each conversation turns.
+**[Intents:](https://github.com/thisisashwinraj/JovianBot-ChatBot-For-Social-Good)** This folder contains over 100+ intents that are used to categorize user intentions, for each conversation turns
-<br>**[Entities:](https://github.com/thisisashwinraj/JovianBot-Policy-Chatbot/tree/main/entities)** This subdirectory contains entities that are used to identify & extract specific data from end-user expressions.
+<br>**[Entities:](https://github.com/thisisashwinraj/JovianBot-Policy-Chatbot/tree/main/entities)** This subdirectory contains entities that are used to identify & extract specific data from end-user expressions
 <br>**[agent.json](https://github.com/thisisashwinraj/JovianBot-Policy-Chatbot/blob/main/agent.json)** & **[package.json](https://github.com/thisisashwinraj/JovianBot-Policy-Chatbot/blob/main/package.json)** are inline editor file, & are not overwritten when importing/restoring the dialogflow agent

 ### Deployment Platforms